choueric/kbdashboard/README.md

 Values below are optional:
 ```
 arch            : architecture, corresponding to `ARCH` of kernel build command.
-target          : target of the make command.
+target          : target of the build command.
 cross_compile   : cross compiler, corresponding to `CROSS_COMPILE` of kernel
                   build command.
 output_dir      : output build directory, corresponding to `O` of kernel build